rutuja-39/TaskBoard-Pro/README.md

 # 🚀 TaskBoard Pro

 **TaskBoard Pro** is a full-stack, containerized, Kanban-style project management tool designed for Agile teams.
-Built with Angular, Node.js, MongoDB, and JWT authentication, it allows seamless collaboration, real-time task tracking, and a delightful user experience.
+Built with NextJS, Node.js, MongoDB, and JWT authentication, it allows seamless collaboration, real-time task tracking, and a delightful user experience.

 ---